 Red Door's beloved French Toast

 **2013 Update: I strongly recommend against Red Door.
-The longtime host/owner insults locals and those who’ve been dining there since their CA St. days in lieu of showing off for tourists and suburbanites, though claims to be doing just the opposite when he handpicks from those waiting in line who he deems “special” enough for the privilege of his “unique dining experience.”
-When you have to say over and over again that you’re “not trying to be bitchy”, that speaks for itself.
+The longtime host/owner insults locals and those who’ve been dining there since their early California Street days to show off for tourists and suburbanites.
+He claims to be doing just the opposite when he handpicks from those waiting in line who he deems “special” enough for the privilege of his “unique dining experience.”
+When you have to say over and over again that you’re “not trying to be bitchy,” as he did, that speaks for itself.

 Red Door Cafe – I was bummed when this quirky breakfast spot closed down (making way for the nice but underwhelming Olea) on California Street.
 It has re-surfaced on Bush Street (at Franklin), in a smaller, but still funky space, with playful service and towering bagels.
 At around $11.99, they’re pricey, rather mediocre bagels, but they come in presentations you haven’t seen the likes of.
 Their French Toast Josephine ($9.50, add $1.75 with Caramelized Banana) remains the reason to go, particularly with the banana added.